ricargoes/liitaf/gd/bible/en/progression.md

 his friend without a sufficient development in their plots.
 If the calls are interrupted, the player just studies.

-The last night is the game resolution night and the "night date" scenes for each character are shown in other of affinity (then, order of character in the top list) to allow the player to pick one and only one.
-This scene replaces the normal TV/informant scene.

-After this last scene, the summary scene is shown and the game ends.
+In the forth day, the game ends in the extracurriculars section.
+The end scene replaces this section.
 ## Keypoints
 - The protagonist plot is hinted in the beginning and the romantic partners are distractions from it.
 This is also softly hinted.